Skip to content

 When do I receive my principal and earnings back?

 Yes.
-The Brolly app gives you live, real-time visibility of every loan in your portfolio, including status, repayment progress, days remaining, and earnings already credited to your wallet.
+The app shows every loan in your portfolio, including status, repayment progress, days remaining and earnings credited.

-Is there a maximum limit on how much I can hold in my wallet?
+Is there a maximum limit on what I can hold in my wallet?

 Back to top ↑